-I'm Stanley Blyth — a project coordinator and PGCE-qualified teacher currently based in Hong Kong.
+I'm Stanley Blyth — an assistant lecturer, project coordinator, and PGCE-qualified teacher currently based in Hong Kong.

-My background is in environmental management.
-I've spent the last several years moving between education, project coordination, and an ongoing curiosity about how systems — biological, social, technical — actually work.
-I have a habit of going three layers deeper than necessary into things that interest me.
+My background is originally in environmental management, but I've spent the last several years moving between education, project coordination, and an ongoing curiosity about how systems — biological, social, technical — actually work.
+I have a habit of going three layers deeper than necessary into anything and everything that interests me.
 This site is where that ends up.

-Teaching gave me something that environmental work alone didn't: a structured way of thinking about how people learn and how to explain complex things clearly.
+Teaching gave me a structured way of thinking about how people learn and how to explain complex things clearly.
 I still use that every day, even when I'm not in a classroom.
-The ability to break something down until it makes sense — then rebuild it — shapes most of how I approach problems.
+The ability to break something down until it makes sense, then rebuild it, shapes most of how I approach problems.

-The long-term goal is a farm — somewhere in the UK or Ireland, land and animals and a vegetable patch, a kind of deliberate, intentional life built around tangible work and real cycles.
+The long-term goal is a farm — land and animals and a vegetable patch, a kind of deliberate, intentional life built around tangible work and real cycles.
 That's not imminent.
 But it's the direction, and having a clear direction matters.

 Stanley Blyth